 Parcel Number(s) 409141006

 Street 1639 Sixth Street

 Site Size (acres) 0.18 acres

 Community North Richmond

 Current General Plan Single Family Residential

 Current Zoning Area Wide Planned Unit

 Rezoning or Change to Land Use Required?
 Yes

-Proposed General Plan Land Use Housing Element Sites Residential Medium High - 17 to 30
+Proposed General Plan Land Use Housing Element SitesResidential Medium High - 17 to 30

 Proposed Zoning Housing Site Planned-Unit District M-30

 Vacant or Non-Vacant Non-vacant

 Proposed Density (units per acre) 17 to 30

 Realistic Units 2 lower-income units

 Existing residential units on site 2

 Small or Large Site?
 Yes - small.
 The County has a track record of developing smaller sites.
 In addition, Action HE-A5.5 will support the development of smaller sites.

+There is developer interest, and the owner is willing to sell the site.
+The Housing Authority owns this site and has a track record of selling similar sites.
+The County has been working with Housing Authority staff on redevelopment of this site and the other sites they own in this Housing Element inventory.